siddharthkishore/siddharthkishore.github.io/_pages/home.md

 I am a graduate student in the Department of Agricultural and Resource Economics at Colorado State University.

-My research interests are in applied demographic and labor economics related to child health and household well-being.
+My research interests are in agricultural development and household well-being.
+My current research focuses on applied demographic and labor economics related to child health.
 The empirical analysis in my research relies extensively on the mix of socio-economic and spatial data, and GIS techniques.

 Contact:
 siddharth.kishore@colostate.edu